robertozanchi/linux-server-setup/README.md

 Source: [Udacity blog][12]

 ##### 10. Install Flask and deploy a sample application
-This entails installing mod_wsgi (if not previously installed),creating the Flask app, installing Flask, configuring and enabling a new virtual host, creating the .wsgi file, and updating modules and packages.
+This entails installing mod_wsgi (if not previously installed), creating the Flask app, installing Flask, configuring and enabling a new virtual host, creating the .wsgi file, and updating modules and packages.